You are using an outdated browser. Please upgrade your browser to improve your experience.

 Among UAA’s 100 student clubs on campus are activities specifically for English majors.
 Join the Creative Writing Club or UAA’s student chapter of Sigma Tau Delta, the International English Honor Society.
 In addition to scholarly and social programming, Sigma Tau Delta offers prizes, scholarships and awards for excellence in writing.

 What can you do with an English degree from UAA?With highly desired writing and job skills, English alumni are versatile and in demand.
+English majors fare very well in graduate, law, and medical school applications.
 Whether you’re looking to join the workforce or enroll in graduate school, the University of Alaska Anchorage’s Bachelor of Arts in English program opens up pathways to careers in a wide range of fields such as publishing, education, media, advertising and government.

 English graduate programs